cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 </alert>

-## What is Component Testing
+## What is Component Testing?

 _Definition: Running tests on a component in isolation._

 Typically component tests are run using a Node.js testing framework like `jest` or `mocha`.
-Components we want to test are rendered in a virtualized browser called [JSDom](https://github.com/jsdom/jsdom).
+Components we want to test are rendered in a virtualized browser called [jsdom](https://github.com/jsdom/jsdom).

 With component testing in Cypress, you can achieve the same goal: test a component in isolation.
 Instead of having components render inside a terminal, Cypress renders components in a real browser.
 Since the components you are testing are visible in the browser, this makes it easier to test and debug when a test fails.